This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 When To Say “Not Now”

-If you are looking at your planner and you start to feel a little stress in the pit of your stomach.
+If you are looking at your calendar and you start to feel a little stress in the pit of your stomach.
 Then don’t push it.
 Always give yourself 20% more time to complete smaller projects and 30%-50% more time on big projects like a room renovation.

 Quick Tips To Not Get Overwhelmed